alexei-matveev/grinder/grinder-clj/README.md

 service](http://grinder.sourceforge.net/g3/console-service.html) which
 is, BTW, also a Clojue [subproject](../grinder-console-service).

 FIXME:  On a  headless Linux  VM  `lein run  Console` shows  exception saying  DISPLAY  is not  set  while  `lein -jar  ${uber}.jar  Console` continues to start the console service as if one specified `-headless` option.
-Same behaviour if you launch the class directly:
+Same is observed behaviour if you launch the class directly:

     java -classpath ${uber}.jar net.grinder.Console

+On the other hand if you start it like this:

+    java -classpath $(lein classpath) grinder_clj.core Console

+you will  get the "No X11  DISPLAY variable was set"  error.
 There is some  non-trivial logic  in ConsoleFoundation.java  that "dynamically" loads UI versions and if nothing works falls back to TextUI.

 ## License